Denis Diderot: The Indiscreet Jewels

 In 1748, Diderot needed to raise money on short notice.
-He had become a father through his wife, and his mistress Mme. de Puisieux was making financial demands from him.
-At this time, Diderot had stated to Mme. de Puisieux that writing a novel was a trivial task, whereupon she challenged him to write a novel.
-In response, Diderot wrote his novel The Indiscreet Jewels (Les bijoux indiscrets).
-The book is about the magical ring of a Sultan which induces any woman's "discreet jewels" to confess their sexual experiences when the ring is pointed at them.
+His wife had borne him a child, and his mistress Madeleine de Puisieux was making financial demands of him.
+According to his Daughter's (uncorroborated) Mémoires pour servir â l’histoire de la vie et des ouvrages de Diderot, at this time, Diderot told his mistress that writing a novel was a trivial task, whereupon she challenged him to write one, and so Diderot produced The Indiscreet Jewels (Les bijoux indiscrets).

+The book about the magical ring of a Sultan that induces any woman's "discreet jewels" to confess their sexual experiences when the ring is pointed at them.
 In all, the ring is pointed at thirty different women in the book—usually at a dinner or a social meeting—with the Sultan typically being visible to the woman.
 However, since the ring has the additional property of making its owner invisible when required, a few of the sexual experiences recounted are through direct observation with the Sultan making himself invisible and placing his person in the unsuspecting woman's boudoir.

 Besides the bawdiness, there are several digressions into philosophy, music, and literature in the book.
-In one such philosophical digression, the Sultan has a dream in which he sees a child named "Experiment" growing bigger and stronger till it demolishes an ancient temple named "Hypothesis".
+In one such philosophical digression, the Sultan has a dream in which he sees a child named "Experiment" growing bigger and stronger till the child demolishes an ancient temple named "Hypothesis".
 The book proved to be lucrative for Diderot even though it could only be sold clandestinely.
 It is Diderot's most published work.

-The book is believed to be an imitation of Le Sopha.
+The book is believed to draw upon the 1742 libertine novel Le Sopha by Claude Prosper Jolyot de Crébillon (Crébillon fils).